Farah Pahlavi: Contributions to art and culture

-From the beginning of her reign, the Empress took an active interest in promoting culture and the arts in Iran.
+From the beginning of her royal life, Farah took an active interest in promoting culture and the arts in Iran.
 Through her patronage, numerous organizations were created and fostered to further her ambition of bringing historical and contemporary Iranian Art to prominence both inside Iran and in the Western world.

-In addition to her own efforts, the Empress sought to achieve this goal with the assistance of various foundations and advisers.
+In addition to her own efforts, Farah sought to achieve this goal with the assistance of various foundations and advisers.
 Her ministry encouraged many forms of artistic expression, including traditional Iranian arts (such as weaving, singing, and poetry recital) as well as Western theatre.
-Her most recognized endeavour supporting the performing arts was her patronage of the Shiraz Arts Festival.
+Her most recognized endeavour in supporting the performing arts was her patronage of the Shiraz Arts Festival.
 This occasionally controversial event was held annually from 1967 until 1977 and featured live performances by both Iranian and Western artists.

 The majority of her time, however, went into the creation of museums and the building of their collections.

-As a former architecture student, the Empress's appreciation of it is demonstrated in the Royal Palace of Niavaran, designed by Mohsen Foroughi, and completed in 1968: it mixes traditional Iranian architecture with 1960's contemporary design.
+As a former architecture student, Farah's appreciation of it is demonstrated in the Royal Palace of Niavaran, designed by Mohsen Foroughi, and completed in 1968: it mixes traditional Iranian architecture with 1960's contemporary design.
 Nearby is the personal library of the Empress, consisting of 22,000 books, comprising principally works on Western and Eastern art, philosophy and religion; the interior was designed by Aziz Farmanfarmayan.

 Ancient art

 Historically a culturally rich country, the Iran of the 1960s had little to show for it.
 Many of the great artistic treasures produced during its 2,500-year history had found their way into the hands of foreign museums and private collections.
-It became one of the Empress's principal goals to procure for Iran an appropriate collection of its own historic artifacts.
+It became one of Farah's principal goals to procure for Iran an appropriate collection of its own historic artifacts.
 To that end, she secured from her husband's government permission and funds to "buy back" a wide selection of Iranian artifacts from foreign and domestic collections.
 This was achieved with the help of the brothers Houshang and Mehdi Mahboubian, the most prominent Iranian antiquities dealers of the era, who advised the Empress from 1972 to 1978.
 With these artifacts she founded several national museums (many of which still survive to this day) and began an Iranian version of the National Trust.

 Museums and cultural centres created under her guidance include the Negarestan Cultural Center, the Reza Abbasi Museum, the Khorramabad Museum with its valuable collection of Lorestān bronzes, the National Carpet Gallery and the Glassware and Ceramic Museum of Iran.

 Contemporary art

-Aside from building a collection of historic Iranian artifacts, the Empress also expressed interest in acquiring contemporary Western and Iranian art.
+Aside from building a collection of historic Iranian artifacts, Farah also expressed interest in acquiring contemporary Western and Iranian art.
 To this end, she put her significant patronage behind the Tehran Museum of Contemporary Art.
-The fruits of her work in founding and expanding that institution are perhaps the Empress' most enduring cultural legacy to the people of Iran.